davo20019/drupal-scout-mcp/README.md

 # Drupal Scout MCP

-A Model Context Protocol server for Drupal module discovery and troubleshooting.
-Search local modules, find drupal.org solutions, and get intelligent recommendations - all from your IDE.
+A Model Context Protocol **data provider** for Drupal module discovery and troubleshooting.
+This MCP server gives AI assistants (Claude, Cursor, etc.) deep knowledge of your Drupal codebase and drupal.org's module ecosystem.

+**What it does:** Provides data about modules, not execution **What it doesn't do:** Execute drush/composer commands (your AI handles that)

 ## Features